 In most states, insurance providers use your credit score to assess your risk.
 Multiple independent studies have linked having a great credit score and being a low-risk policyholder.

 By paying your six- or 12-month policy in full at the beginning, you’ll save money over the monthly or bi-monthly option.
 This is because the insurer knows everything is paid up and no one has to worry about whether you’ll be able to pay later.

-- Trim the fat.
-Does your current policy include stuff you’ll never use, like coverage for driving abroad or liability insurance for others driving your vehicle?
+Does your current policy include add-ons you’ll never use, like coverage for driving abroad or liability insurance for others driving your vehicle?
 Every extra feature on an insurance plan costs you money, and if you really think you’ll never use one area of coverage, most insurers will allow you to cut them.

 Nothing eliminates your chances of saving money like making a last-minute decision.
 By taking your time and comparing rates and coverage, you’ll be able to find or negotiate better pricing, and you might find better discounts from certain providers over others.